 The short term rental compliance industry has very recently sprung up as a major concern amongst cities and counties in North America.
 The challenge of ensuring compliance is that many of the major short term rental listing sites do not fully identify the name of the operator/manager and address of the properties offered.
 Host Compliance LLC has garnered a lot of press and publicity about offering services to help identify, monitor, and automate outreach efforts to these short term rental operators.
-Here are three important facts that you should know before partnering with Host Compliance LLC:
+Here are five important facts that you should know before partnering with Host Compliance LLC:

 1. They are not the only player as they would have you believe: Below is a screenshot of their website where they make the claim they’re “the only private company in North America providing turnkey short-term rental services to municipalities.”

 The facts are that Harmari Taxcrawler is an alternative to Host Compliance LLC, and our company LTAS provides that to several municipalities and states.
 Harmari Taxcrawler provides a superior product with a very high reliability and accuracy of data.
 Some jurisdictions we have talked to tried to do the identification and outreach in-house and they had up to a 20% inaccuracy rating on their mailouts.
 You definitely don’t want a tax bill going to the wrong house!
 Furthermore, our price point is very competitive and can save your jurisdiction money.